mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 a warning message will be displayed with last successful run and total number of focus runs that could not be processed.

+The focused data files are saved in NeXus format into the user specific and general directories (as with the calibration output files).
+That is the files are written into `C:/EnginX_Mantid/User/<RBNumber>/Calibration` and `C:/EnginX_Mantid/Calibration` on Windows, or `~/EnginX_Mantid/User/<RBNumber>/Calibration` and `~/EnginX_Mantid/Calibration` on other platforms.
+See below for additional, optional outputs.

 Run Number
 ^^^^^^^^^^
 The run provided to focus can be for example 228061-228063, this will